netdata/netdata/docs/contributing/style-guide.md

 number of your choice.
 Highlight lines by appending `hl_lines="2"`, replacing `2` with the line you'd like to highlight.
 Or, multiple lines: `hl_lines="1 2 4 12`.

-!!! note Line numbers and highlights are not compatible with GitHub's Markdown parser, and thus will only be viewable on
+> Line numbers and highlights are not compatible with GitHub's Markdown parser, and thus will only be viewable on our
-    our [documentation site](https://docs.netdata.cloud/).
+> [documentation site](https://learn.netdata.cloud/).
 They should be used sparingly and only when necessary.

 ## Accessibility